-The media and courts have slammed the mortgage lending industry for using false affidavits in thousands of foreclosure cases.
-Because of the "robo-signing" scandal, several large banks temporarily froze all pending foreclosures.
-For some homeowners, the robo-signing mess may create opportunities to challenge their foreclosures in court or negotiate with lenders to avoid foreclosure.
+One of the worst mortgage servicing abuses to come to light during the mortgage crisis was "robo-signing."
+The media and courts slammed the mortgage lending industry for using false affidavits in thousands of foreclosure cases.
+Following the "robo-signing" scandal, several large banks temporarily froze all pending foreclosures.
+For some homeowners, the robo-signing mess created opportunities to challenge their foreclosures in court or negotiate with lenders to avoid foreclosure.

-Read on to learn about the massive robo-signing problem and what it means for homeowners.
+Read on to learn about robo-signing and what it means for homeowners.

 As part of the foreclosure process in the 25 or so states that require judicial foreclosure (the lender must go to court), the lender must demonstrate that the homeowner has defaulted on a mortgage and that the lender owns the mortgage.
 (To learn more about the foreclosure process in judicial foreclosure states, see Nolo's article How Foreclosure Works.)